 Butyrate-rich foods include fiber-rich sources like legumes, whole grains, fruits and vegetables, and more.

-How to Incorporate Butyrate-Rich Foods Into Your Diet
+Butyrate-Rich Foods to Incorporate Into Your Diet for Gut Integrity and Repair

 Article Summary

-• The best way to enhance butyrate levels in the gut is by introducing fiber-rich food in your diet.
+• The best way to enhance the butyrate level in the gut is by introducing fiber-rich food in your diet.

-• Not every individual can tolerate the amount of fiber required to produce the necessary quantity of butyrate for optimal gut functions.
+• Not everyone can tolerate the amount of fiber required to produce the necessary quantity of butyrate for optimal gut function.

-• A butyric acid supplement could offer an easy and effective way to support gut health.*
+• A butyric acid supplement offers an easy and effective way to support gut health.*

-Low dietary fiber intake can limit the gut’s production of short-chain fatty acids, including butyrate, which can adversely affect local and systemic GI inflammatory responses.
-That’s why it‘s important to have a diet full of butyrate-rich foods.
-Incorporating a butyrate supplement is an effective alternative to supporting a healthy gut microbiota.*
+However, low dietary fiber intake can limit the gut’s production of SCFAs like butyrate, which can adversely affect both local and systemic GI inflammatory responses.
+For this reason, consuming a fiber-rich diet that promotes butyrate production–along with targeted butyrate supplementation–can be a valuable strategy for supporting a healthy gut microbiome and overall digestive health.*

 How to Incorporate a Diet of Butyrate-Rich Foods

 The colonic microbiota is one of the body’s most metabolically active areas.
-Short-chain fatty acids contribute up to 60-70% of the energy required by colonic epithelial cells and 5-15% of the human body’s total caloric requirements.
+SCFAs contribute up to 60-70 percent of the energy required by colonic epithelial cells and 5-15 percent of the human body’s total caloric requirements.

-Although butyrate is the least abundant short-chain fatty acid produced in the body, it is a major energy source for colonocytes.* Because the presence of undigested dietary fiber in the intestine and the production of butyrate are closely associated, it’s important to include high-fiber foods and butyrate-rich foods in your diet.
+Although butyrate is the least abundant SCFA produced in the body, it is a major energy source for the colonocytes – the cells that line the colon.* Because the presence of undigested dietary fiber in the intestine and the production of butyrate are closely associated, it’s important to include high-fiber foods and butyrate-rich foods in your diet.

 Butyrate-Rich Foods To Add to Your Diet